-Nant BH - Year 4 Glan Llyn - Year 5 Cardiff - Year 6
+Nant BH - Year 4 Glan Llyn - Year 5 (In 2022, Year 5 will be going to Nant BH) Cardiff - Year 6

 If the visit takes place during school hours a charge can be made for board and lodging, but parents who receive Income Support, Jobseeker's Allowance, Child Tax Credit, Immigration and Asylum Seekers Allowance or Pension Credit can apply for financial support.
 This only applies to residential visits organised by Wrexham LA and parents are eligible to apply for only one child per year.